Category: Vandaceous

 VANDA MISS JOAQUIM: A Problem Plant

-Author is Robert M. [Bert] Hamilton (Compiler), posted almost 7 years ago The base of the leaves is discolored; caused probably by red spider; they hide in the sheaths; spray with Kelthane or Dimite, then again three days later.
+Author is Robert M. [Bert] Hamilton (Compiler), posted over 7 years ago The base of the leaves is discolored; caused probably by red spider; they hide in the sheaths; spray with Kelthane or Dimite, then again three days later.
 F70-182 Read More

 VANDA RINGSPOT: Possibly a Virus Disease

-Author is Robert M. [Bert] Hamilton (Compiler), posted almost 7 years ago Slightly raised yellow concentric rings mostly on the upper leaf surface; green bands appear between the rings then fade and become yellow; with age the area dies and turns purple-black; no control...
+Author is Robert M. [Bert] Hamilton (Compiler), posted over 7 years ago Slightly raised yellow concentric rings mostly on the upper leaf surface; green bands appear between the rings then fade and become yellow; with age the area dies and turns purple-black; no control...
 Read More

 VANDAS: Air-layering

-Author is Robert M. [Bert] Hamilton (Compiler), posted almost 7 years ago Cut around the stem into live tissue; dust with Rootone, and place wet sphagnum over it, cover with polyethylene and secure with elastic bands; wait till roots are 1.5 inches, cut off and pot.
+Author is Robert M. [Bert] Hamilton (Compiler), posted over 7 years ago Cut around the stem into live tissue; dust with Rootone, and place wet sphagnum over it, cover with polyethylene and secure with elastic bands; wait till roots are 1.5 inches, cut off and pot.
 F70-117 Read More

 VANDAS: Leaves Fold in V-shape